Vincent and Theo van Gogh in Montmartre

 The two became friends.
 Cormon’s school was at 104 Boulevard de Clichy.
 Whilst he found the lessons he received here useful, he left the Cormon school realising he must develop his own style.

 Toulouse-Lautrec painted a portrait of his intense friend in a café around 1887.
-The painting can also be seen in the van Gogh Museum in Amsterdam.

 Paris changes Vincent van Gogh